Correspondence-free online human motion retargeting: Experiments

 \subsection{Learning with long-term temporal context}

 Our first experiment demonstrates that considering temporal context beyond a few frames during training is beneficial to motion retargeting.
-To this end, we train our model with motion sequences containing different numbers of frames,~\ie for each model, all training sequences have a fixed number of frames, which ranges from $5$ frames (similar to shape deformation transfer methods~\cite{chen2021aniformer,regateiro2022temporal}) to $60$ frames (similar to skeleton based methods~\cite{villegas2018neural,lim2019pmnet,aberman2019learning}).
+We train our model with motion sequences containing different numbers of frames,~\ie for each model, all training sequences have a fixed number of frames, which ranges from $5$ frames (similar to shape deformation transfer methods~\cite{chen2021aniformer,regateiro2022temporal}) to $60$ frames (similar to skeleton based methods~\cite{villegas2018neural,lim2019pmnet,aberman2019learning}).
 Table~\ref{tab:quantitative-comp} shows the results.

-Note that including long-term context improves almost all metrics up to $15$ frames, and that the overall accuracy of the retargeting improves up to $30$ frames, which corresponds to $1s$ of motion.
+Including long-term context improves almost all metrics up to $30$ frames.
 In all following experiments, we use the model trained with sequences of $30$ frames.